 The following policy and procedures will be used in dealing with those students who fail to arrive to school or classes on time and receive an unexcused tardy.
+Discipline is given every 4th tardy throughout the semester.
 Students are allowed a "clean slate" at the beginning of each semester.
 Definition of a tardy is as follows: